katielukow/agile-home-dashboard/README.md

 ```

 ## Demo
 This web app is currently deployed on the [Streamlit Community Cloud](https://agile-home-dashboard.streamlit.app/).
+A user API from [Octopus Energy](https://octopus.energy/blog/agile-smart-home-diy/) is currently required as an input.
+Currently, the tarrif is set to Southern England, with a goal to add additional regions as development happens.

 ## Usage
 For a local development server, run the below streamlit command: